BIJIANZIL/Console_based_Python_Calculator/README.md

 [2.Use of Higher order functions:]

 Regarding the use of higher-order functions, my code doesn't explicitly use higher-order functions.
-Below ,i am showing code snippet explicitly from code the use of Higher order functions.
+Below ,i am showing code snippet explicitly explaining the use of Higher order functions.
-Here apply_operation() is a higher-order function that takes an operation function (add, subtract, multiply, or divide) and two numbers as arguments, and then applies the operation function to the numbers.
+Here "**apply_operation() " ** is a higher-order function that takes an operation function (add, subtract, multiply, or divide) and two numbers(x & y) as arguments, and then applies the operation function to the numbers.This allows us to re-use the code ,we can easily switch between different operations without modifying "**apply_operation() " ** itself.

 ```
 # Define a higher-order function that takes a function as input